 - Smart radio connectivity

 Audio ECU connectivity is an attractive, mature application area where A2B has already been deployed in production vehicles.
-In a simple example, as seen in Figure 2. where a head unit connects to a premium trunk amplifier, A2B removes the need for individual wires for multichannel audio, plus NAV, cellphone, chime, and A2B, replaces all of these wires with a low cost, single 2-wire UTP cable that has been tested and confirmed to pass the most stringent automotive EMC- and EMI-compatibility requirements.
+In a simple example, as seen in Figure 2. where a head unit connects to a premium trunk amplifier, A2B removes the need for individual wires for multichannel audio, plus NAV, cellphone, and chime.
+A2B replaces all of these wires with a low cost, single 2-wire UTP cable that has been tested and confirmed to pass the most stringent automotive EMC- and EMI-compatibility requirements.

 Efficient and cost-effective microphone connectivity is a design priority driving a variety of use cases and applications.
 Bluetooth® connectivity and hands-free/speech-recognition systems are standard equipment and eCall systems are already mandatory in some regions.
 The trend from the OEM standpoint is to move toward multimicrophone (two to four) systems configured individually or as modules.
 In either case, a system that uses A2B technology has a significantly lower overall system cost when compared to analog connectivity, especially in multimicrophone arrays.
 Each A2B transceiver can support up to four PDM-input microphones, eliminating the need for three of the four microphone wires in a 4-microphone array.

 Road noise cancellation is a derivative of the broader ANC application area and is now under investigation by many auto manufacturers.
 In wideband ANC, tones harmonically related to a reference input, as well as some nonharmonically related or random tones, can be cancelled.
 These reference inputs are typically supplied via accelerometers physically distributed around the vehicle—most often in the four wheel wells.
-Additional inputs to the wideband ANC system would come from error microphones, again physically distributed about the inside of the vehicle with one required for each passenger quiet zone.
+Additional inputs to the wideband ANC system would come from error microphones, distributed about the inside of the vehicle with one required for each passenger quiet zone.
 A traditional implementation uses dedicated analog connections from each accelerometer/microphone to the wideband ANC processing unit.
 Clearly, this approach can be prohibitive in terms of both wiring cost/complexity as well as connector area on the processing unit.
 All of these issues are resolved using an A2B implementation.